How Do You Use JSON in Python: Let’s Find Out

 The default separators value used in Python to encode objects into JSON is (‘, ‘, ‘: ‘).

-Notice how both default item and key separator contain a whitespace.
+Notice how both the default item and key separator contain a whitespace.
 This is the JSON we have generated so far using the default separators and indent set to 2:

 >>> print(json.dumps(value, indent=2))